2021 Health and Safety Protocols

 Stay Home if Sick.

 If a child is sick, or is exhibiting symptoms of COVID-19, they may not come to campus.
-Parents are expected to notify the camp nurse promptly if their child tests positive for COVID-19 and keep their child home as outlined below:
+If a member of the camper’s immediate household or a caregiver is sick, the camper must stay home until COVID-19 is ruled out with a negative PCR test.
+Parents are expected to notify the camp nurse promptly if their child tests positive for COVID-19; an individual with a positive PCR test result, regardless of recent prior or subsequent negative tests, will be treated as a positive case and must keep their child home as outlined below:

 - Symptomatic and/or Positive Test: Campers who show symptoms of COVID-19 and have tested positive for COVID-19 must consult a health care provider and must stay home until